slawig/bgc-timesteps/README.md

 The project consists of the Python package timesteps and Python scripts to start the simulation using different time steps in the directory TimestepsSimulation.

+The Python packages util is available in the repository https://github.com/slawig/bgc-util.git.

 ### Python package timesteps